Xyvir/Qharbox/README.md

     * `anchor-x` (Optional, Default: `0`): The x-coordinate of the anchor point **within the shape's local coordinate system**.
     * `anchor-y` (Optional, Default: `0`): The y-coordinate of the anchor point **within the shape's local coordinate system**.
 * **Instancing and Inheritance:**
-    * Complex or reusable shapes should be defined within a `<defs>` block at the top of the SVG.
+    * Reusable shapes should be defined within a `<defs>` block.
 Each defined shape must have a unique `id`.
-    * To instance a defined shape, use the `<use>` element, referencing the `id` with `href="#shape-id"`.
-The `<use>` element can then be transformed (moved, scaled, rotated) independently.
+    * To instance a shape, use the `<use>` element, referencing the `id` with `href="#shape-id"`.

 ---
 ## Implementation Strategy

 ### Project Foundation and Architecture

-The most effective way to build the Qharbox editor is to use a modern UI framework, with **Svelte** being the primary candidate due to its strong fit with the Logseq plugin ecosystem.
-This approach provides a modular, state-driven "sandbox" for the entire component.
+The Qharbox editor will be built using a modern UI framework (**Svelte** is the primary candidate) wrapped around a powerful, extensible text editor engine (**CodeMirror 6**).
+This provides a modular, state-driven "sandbox" for the entire component.

-The project will be built by wrapping a powerful, extensible text editor engine. **CodeMirror 6** was chosen as the ideal foundation because it is not a monolithic editor but a modular toolkit.
-This allows for deep customization.

 ### Rendering and UI Implementation

-The architecture will consist of several key components working together within a Svelte wrapper:

-1.  **Core Text Engine:** CodeMirror 6 will handle the rendering of the text from the `qx-text` block.
+1.  **Core Text Engine:** CodeMirror 6 will render the text from the `qx-text` block.
-2.  **SVG Overlay:** A custom CodeMirror 6 "layer" extension will be created to render the SVG elements from the `qx-markups` block.
-This layer will sit on top of the text canvas.
+2.  **SVG Overlay:** A custom CodeMirror 6 "layer" extension will render the SVG elements from the `qx-markups` block.
-3.  **Coordinate System:** The renderer will operate under the assumption of a **monospace font**.
-This provides a major performance and simplicity advantage.
-On initialization, the renderer will measure a single character's width and a single line's height.
-All subsequent anchor calculations (`line`, `char`) will be simple multiplications based on these two stored values, avoiding complex DOM queries.
+3.  **Coordinate System:** The renderer operates on a fixed-grid system based on a **monospace font**.
+On initialization, it measures a single character's width and height, and all subsequent anchor calculations are simple multiplications.
-4.  **Bespoke UI Input:** The unique multi-modal UI (left-click-draw, right-click-select) will be implemented as a custom CodeMirror 6 **input handler extension**.
-This extension will intercept raw DOM events (`mousedown`, `contextmenu`, etc.) *before* CodeMirror's default handlers.
-By returning `true` after processing an event, the extension will prevent the editor's default behaviors (like moving the cursor), ensuring the bespoke UX works without disruption.
+4.  **Bespoke UI Input:** A custom CodeMirror 6 **input handler extension** will intercept raw DOM events to implement the multi-modal UI, preventing the editor's default behaviors.

+### Editor Experience and Font Enforcement

+To ensure a seamless experience, the Qharbox renderer should be designed with two key behaviors:

+1.  **Font Enforcement:** The renderer will apply its own CSS to the `qx-text` block to enforce a monospace font.
+On initialization, it can also check if external user styles are overriding this with a variable-width font.
+If a conflict is detected, the renderer should display a clear, non-intrusive error message (e.g., "Qharbox rendering disabled: monospace font required") to the user.
+2.  **Collapsing Markup Block:** To maintain a clean interface, the `qx-markups` block should be **collapsed by default**.
+The user interacts with the visual overlay.
+The underlying markup is hidden unless a user explicitly clicks an icon (e.g., `</>`) to expand it for manual editing.
+The block should auto-collapse once the user clicks away from it.

 ---
 ## Rendering Logic (For Integrators)

-1. Identify a `qx-text` block and render its content.
+1. Identify a `qx-text` block and apply monospace font styling.
 2. Find the next sibling `qx-markups` block.
 3. For each group `<g>` that has anchor attributes:
     a.
-Calculate the absolute pixel position of the **text anchor** (`textAnchorX`, `textAnchorY`) from `anchor-line` and `anchor-char`.
+Calculate the absolute pixel position of the **text anchor** from `anchor-line` and `anchor-char`.
     b.
-Read the **shape anchor** offset (`shapeAnchorX`, `shapeAnchorY`) from `anchor-x` and `anchor-y`.
+Read the **shape anchor** offset from `anchor-x` and `anchor-y`.
     c.
-Calculate the final transform: `translateX = textAnchorX - shapeAnchorX` and `translateY = textAnchorY - shapeAnchorY`.
+Calculate the final transform: `translateX = textAnchorX - shapeAnchorX`, `translateY = textAnchorY - shapeAnchorY`.
     d.
-Apply this as an SVG transform to the group: `<g transform="translate(translateX, translateY)">...`.
+Apply this as an SVG transform to the group.
 4. Layer the fully transformed SVG on top of the rendered text.

 ---
 ## Roadmap

-* **Phase 1: Reference Implementation:** Develop a full-featured Logseq plugin that can parse, render, and enable the multi-modal UI for editing Qharbox blocks.
+* **Phase 1: Reference Implementation:** Develop a full-featured Logseq plugin that can parse, render, and enable the multi-modal UI.
-* **Phase 2: Editor Development:** Create a standalone web-based editor that provides the core Qharbox editing experience and exports the resulting two-block Markdown code.
+* **Phase 2: Editor Development:** Create a standalone web-based editor that provides the core Qharbox editing experience and exports the resulting Markdown code.
-* **Phase 3: Image & PDF Annotation:** Implement functionality to allow an image as an alternative canvas to a text block, or import SVG as one-qharbox-perpage.
+* **Phase 3: Image & PDF Annotation:** Implement functionality to allow an image or PDF page as an alternative canvas.

 ## License